-- Try not give your baby a pacifier or a bottle for at least six weeks after birth.
-If your baby needs to be fed breast milk and is not possible for him/her to get it directly from the breast, you can feed your baby with a syringe.
+- Try not to give your baby a pacifier or a bottle for at least six weeks after birth.
+You can feed with a syringe if your baby needs breast milk and can't get it directly from the breast.

-- Your baby’s tummy is tiny during the first couple of days, and he/she only needs a small amount of colostrum for sustenance.
+- Your baby’s tummy is tiny during the first couple of days, and they only need a small amount of colostrum for sustenance.